Portland Car Accident Lawyer

 Unfortunately, many accident victims are unsure about the appropriate steps to take.
 Even if they have an idea about what to do, they are shaken up from the crash and struggle to think clearly and avoid being confused.

 The car accident lawyers in Portland at Rizk Law understand what victims are thinking and feeling after an accident because we have talked to many victims soon after a crash.
-We know there are certain steps you can take to help protect your health and safety and help preserve your claim for compensation.
-These steps include:
+While our legal team can obtain the information that we need to build a strong lawsuit, there are some post-accident tasks that may help to reinforce your claim:

 Your accident may very well have been caused by negligence and you may be entitled to compensation.
-While it is crucial to deal with that aspect of the accident quickly, the first priority is to get your injuries treated by qualified, competent medical professionals.
+While it is crucial to deal with that aspect of the accident quickly, the first priority is to get your injuries treated by qualified, competent medical professionals at one of our city’s hospitals.
 This is the only way you will have a chance at making a full recovery, if a full recovery is possible.
 Medical professionals are the only ones who can accurately diagnose your injuries and provide the appropriate treatment.

 Getting medical attention right away is actually part of the process of pursuing compensation.
 It helps to link your injuries to the accident and makes it more difficult for insurance companies and at-fault parties to make the case that your injuries were caused by something other than the accident.